weongyo/varnish-perf/README.md

 At this moment only one command is supported;

 * url

-  Used to define a URL entry for testing.
+  Used to define a URL entry for testing.g

 url command
 -----------